Online Privacy: What’s Really Going On?

 User demands and privacy concerns

 As the internet becomes more essential for everyday life, users are increasing their expectations for speed, accuracy, and access.
-It costs money to maintain a website as big and vast as Facebook, but according to a 2018 Statistica study, only 28% of Americans said they would be willing to pay a monthly fee of at least $1 for social media.
+It costs money to maintain a website as big and vast as Facebook, but according to a survey of 1,000 social media users, 60% of those surveyed said they would be willing to pay up to $5.29 per month which is more than the $2.07 per month they would need to average to equal ad revenues.
+But, in order to make this revenue switch, users would have to be assured Facebook would not collect, store, and sell personal data the way they do today.
 Zuckerberg and other tech leaders are aware of this, too.
 That’s why in 2018, Zuckerberg testified in Congress that “there will always be a version of Facebook that is free.”

 That begs the question: How can social media continue to be free while still maintaining and adding perks to keep up with the demands of its users?
 How can Facebook and other sites offer wish lists, saving preferences, customized content, suggestions, and other features that users expect without charging a fee?
 The answer may look familiar: through a combination of third-party data and personalized ads.